 Double-Sided Flat-Honing Holds ±2μ, Speeds Production

-A new fixed abrasive flat-honing technology has expanded the materials and tolerance capabilities of shop specializing in precision lapping.
+A new fixed abrasive flat-honing technology has expanded the materials and tolerance capabilities of a shop specializing in precision lapping.

 ProLap – Production Lapping Company, Inc (Monrovia, CA) opened its doors in 1961.
 ProLap’s focus was on contract lapping and machining for a variety of customers.
 Some include aerospace, medical, semiconductor, undersea exploration, space exploration, mechanical seal, and other commercial industries.
 “Our strategy right from the outset,” says Steve Herzig, president of ProLap, was to deploy the latest machine technology.
 Maintaining a competitive edge, while delivering close tolerance components to our customers.”

-A new precision honing machine from Stahli USA (Wauconda, IL) is allowing the company to do just that.
-Expanding its material processing capabilities.
+Consequently, A new precision honing machine from Stahli USA (Wauconda, IL) is allowing the company to do just that.
+Expanding its material processing capabilities speeding up production.

-ProLap is equipped with state of the art lapping and free abrasive machining systems.
+ProLap is equipped with the most state of the art lapping and free abrasive machining systems.
 In return, it allows them to take on virtually any flat surfacing application.
 Single and double-sided lapping and polishing capacities can include parts as small as 0.125″ in diameter.
 And can hold parts as large as 60″ in diameter, to parts as thin as 0.002″.

 Herzig always was envisioning that someday this type of technology could be included at ProLap.
-Two years ago, Herzig was contacted by Stahli USA, manufacturers of single and double-sided flat-honing precision machines.
+Two years ago, Herzig was in contact with Stahli USA, manufacturers of single and double-side flat-honing precision machines.
 Stahli has pioneered the concept of flat honing and has continually refined this technology.
-Herzig notes that when he heard there was a new machine on the market, “we jumped on it without really having any work for this machine.
+Herzig notes that when he first heard there was a new machine on the market. “we jumped on it without really having any work for this machine.
 I just knew this was the next logical progression in the evolution of lapping/grinding and we had to be part of it.”

 New Machine Technology